NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawn_prims/tutorial/tutorial.md

 ## Step 5: Prepare Your Commands Window

 Commands are actions that take place inside of Omniverse.
 A simple command could be creating an object or changing a color.
 Commands are composed of a `do` and an `undo` feature.
-To read more about what commands are and how to create custom commands, read our [documentation](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.kit.commands/docs/index.html).
+To read more about what commands are and how to create custom commands, read our [documentation](https://docs.omniverse.nvidia.com/kit/docs/omni.kit.commands/latest/Overview.html).

 Omniverse allows users and developers to see what commands are being executed as they work in the application.
 You can find this information in the *Commands* window:

 ![Commands window](images/commands_window.png)

 You'll use this window to quickly build out command-based functionality.

+> > **Note:** If you don't see the *Commands* window, make sure it is enabled in the Extension Manager / Extension Window by searching for `omni.kit.window.commands`.
+Then go to **Window > Commands** :

 ### Step 5.1: Move Your Commands Window